-We strive to align our courses with the expectations of the four major universities in BC: UBC, SFU, UVic, and UNBC.
+We strive to align our courses with the expectations of the five research universities in BC: UBC, SFU, UVic, UNBC, and TRU.
 We are required by Ministry of Advanced Education policy to articulate every course we offer with at least one of these institutions.
-We realize, however, that processing an articulation request consumes a considerable amount of the receiving institution's resources; therefore we are parsimonious about such requests.
+We realize, however, that processing an articulation request consumes a considerable amount of the receiving institution's resources; therefore, we are parsimonious about such requests.